-Trump, Now Acknowledging Russian Interference, Says It's Aimed At Helping Dems
+Trump, Now Acknowledging Russian Interference, Claims It's Aimed At Helping Dems

 Outside analysts have opined that if Putin and his government simply want chaos or deadlock in the United States, they might shift their efforts in 2018 toward helping Democrats take control of Congress.

-That could mean, according to this view, less likelihood of successful legislation — since Trump would be unlikely to pass Democrats' bills — or other work by new Democratic majorities to try to hurt Trump politically.
+The goals, according to this view, might be more political ugliness, a reduced likelihood of successful legislation — because Trump would be unlikely to sign bills passed by Democrats — or other work by new Democratic majorities to try to hurt Trump politically.

+Republican Sen. Lindsey Graham wrote on Twitter that Trump's warning underscores how much Republicans and Democrats need to work together to fight foreign interference, since the tables can turn against either side.

+Totally agree with President Trump’s observation about Russia not being long-term pro-Republican or pro-Trump.
+Putin is pro-Chaos and is an Equal Opportunity Disruptor of the American electoral system.— Lindsey Graham (@LindseyGrahamSC) July 24, 2018

-Then-FBI Director James Comey told the House intelligence committee in 2017 that Russian cyber-operatives had also targeted the Republican National Committee or Republican targets at the same time they were accessing the systems of the Democrats to hurt Clinton.
-But the Russians did not release what they stole.
+Then-FBI Director James Comey told the House intelligence committee in March of 2017 that Russian cyber operatives also targeted the Republican Party or related organizations or people at the same time they were accessing the systems of Democrats to hurt Clinton.
+But the Russians did not release what they stole from Republicans.

 They could begin to do so, or unleash the results of ongoing cyberattacks or take some other action between now and Election Day — for example, try to increase the volume on political controversy inside the United States by using Twitter and Facebook and other social networks as was the case in 2016.